 Bureau members reaffirmed their unequivocal support for the Court and its personnel, and welcomed the President Kwon's swift issuance of a press release.1 The concrete impacts of the measures were a matter of great concern, and the full ramifications still remained to be seen.
-Some Bureau members emphasized that they viewed the sanctions as an attack not only on the Court, its staff, and States Parties, but also on the victims.
+The sanctions were viewed as an attack not only on the Court, its staff, and States Parties, but also on the victims.
 The Registrar and the Court were commended for managing to mitigate the consequences of the measures.